 Campsite Condition: The measure of campsite condition would be adopted to ensure that the number of campsites and their condition does not exceed standards.
 The metric of Weighted Value per Campable Mile (WVCM), derived from Parsons and Stohlgren, 1987, would be used.
-For this measure, three areas of general use categorization have been established in the parks' wilderness: high use; moderate use; and low use, see Figure A-3 below (Note: these areas, or sub-zones, are based on long-established wilderness Travel Zones, of which each are comprised of several sub-zones.
+For this measure, three areas of general use categorization have been established in the parks' wilderness: high use; moderate use; and low use, see figure A-3 on page A-31 (Note: these areas, or sub-zones, are based on long-established wilderness Travel Zones, of which each are comprised of several sub-zones.
 Measures are applied at the sub-zone level).
 Each has a specified WVCM that serves as a standard: 950 for high use sub-zones; 475 for moderate use sub-zones; and 235 for low use sub-zones.
 A monitoring plan will be developed to establish protocols and schedule monitoring frequencies to ensure that sub-zones remain within their applied standard.
-Currently two sub-zones (83-1 Guitar Lake and 86-1 Kern Hot Springs) are out of standard in the high use category, and two sub-zones (80-3 Shepherd Pass Lake and 90-6 Hockett Meadow) are out of standard in the moderate category.
+Currently two sub-zones (83-1 Guitar Lake and 86-1 Kern Hot Spring) are out of standard in the high use category, and two sub-zones (80-3 Shepherd Pass Lake and 90-6 Hockett Meadow) are out of standard in the moderate category.
 One low use sub-zone, 47-1 Amphitheater Lake, is at standard.
 All other sub-zones are currently within standard.

 Trail Encounters: The measure of trail encounters would be adopted to ensure that encounters of other people by hikers/stock users on trails does not exceed standards.
 The metric of people encountered per hour (EPH), adopted from the generally applied groups per hour, would be used (Note: people per hour was chosen over groups per hour due to the difficulty of determining which people encountered actually constitute a group).
-For this measure, four areas of general use categorization have been established in the wilderness: very high use (primarily Mount Whitney and day-use areas); high use (generally Class 3 trails, with some exceptions); moderate use (generally Class 2 trails, with some exceptions); and low use (generally Class 1 trail areas, with some exceptions), see Figure A-4 below.
+For this measure, four areas of general use categorization have been established in the wilderness: very high use (primarily Mount Whitney and day-use areas); high use (generally Class 3 trails, with some exceptions); moderate use (generally Class 2 trails, with some exceptions); and low use (generally Class 1 trail areas, with some exceptions), see figure A-4 on page A-36.
 Each has a specified EPH that serves as a standard: 43 for very high use; 24 for high use; 14 for moderate use; and 5 for low use.
 A monitoring plan will be developed to establish protocols and schedule monitoring frequencies to ensure that areas remain within their applied standard.
-Currently one area (Mount Whitney, Crabtree 3 segment) in the very high category, and three areas (Evolution Basin and Valley, McClure 1 and 5 segments; Crabtree RS to Trail Crest, Crabtree 2 segment; and Mount Langley approach, Rock Creek 1 segment) in the moderate category are out of standard.
-There are currently no other areas out of standard in the any of the use categories.